All Episodes

 How does this happen?

-But uh Well, the competition is pretty tough for that one.
+Well, the competition is pretty tough for that one.

-Uh Detroit, New York, uh, San Francisco, I have to say San Francisco.
+I have to say San Francisco.

-These people, they've got you haven't heard anything until you've heard this.
+These people, they've got, you haven't heard anything until you've heard this.

-Now, what is that Alone tell you.
+Now, what does that alone tell you?

-But they don't know who would administer it and who would run it and how it would play out.
+The murder rate, their solution that they're toying around with is community policing, but they don't know who would administer it and who would run it and how it would play out.

 I'm not even sure I know what community policing is when you're talking about murder.

-I I don't even know what it is, but uh apparently the cops are afraid because of political correctness to arrest anybody or to pursue anybody because San Francisco is the capital of radical egalitarianism.
+I don't even know what it is, but apparently the cops are afraid because of political correctness to arrest anybody.

-If somebody killed somebody, they had to have a reason, and we better find out.
+If somebody killed somebody, they had to have a reason and we better find out.

 They were upset for something.